AhmeDTawfiKEldeeB/ML-Algorithms-From-Scratch/README.md

 cd ../linear_regression_algorithm
 python linear_regression_test.py
 # You should see: MSE Value is: [some number between 200-500]

+# 4. Test Logistic Regression (Cancer Detection!)
+cd ../logistic_regression_algorithm
+python logistic_regression_test.py
+# You should see: The accuracy of the model is: 0.912...
+(91% accuracy!)
 ```

-**That's it!** 🎉 Both algorithms are working and you can see machine learning in action!
+**That's it!** 🎉 All three algorithms are working and you can see machine learning in action!

 ---